-We have audited the Norwalk City School District's, Huron County, Ohio (the School District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that could directly and materially affect each of the School District's major federal programs for the year ended June 30, 2015.
-The Summary of Auditor's Results in the accompanying schedule of findings and questioned costs identifies the School District's major federal programs.
+We have audited Norwalk City School District, Huron County, Ohio's (the District's) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could directly and materially affect each of Norwalk City School District's major federal programs for the year ended June 30, 2016.
+The Summary of Auditor's Results in the accompanying schedule of findings identifies the District's major federal programs.